What is the learning pit, and how can teachers use it to help children overcome classroom challenges?

 Stage 4.
 Consider: As the students have already understood the concept more deeply, the clarity of concept in stage 4 enables them to reflect on their learning process.
 This is a deep learning stage where the learner connects a lot of concepts and answers.
 After considering how they moved from one stage to the other stage, they can use the same strategy to face other learning challenges and apply the new understanding to another context.
 By doing so, learners will create a deep understanding of the significance of learning pits.

-How does the integration learning pits fulfil the everyday learning needs of students?
+How does the learning pit fulfil the everyday classroom needs of students?

 Getting a child into (and out!) of the learning pit allows them to: